Add Order to Your Photo Library Chaos

-Smartphones cameras are getting better and better — just look at what the Pixel 3 and iPhone XS can do — so your phone can capture everything from snapshots to family photos and selfies.
+Smartphones cameras are getting better and better — both the iPhone 11 Pro and Pixel 4 are the latest camera phones to impress us — allowing your phone to capture everything from snapshots to family photos and selfies.
 As we take more and more photos on our mobile devices, the need for good photo management apps grows.
 While the stock photos apps on your iPhone or Android device provide some neat built-in features, they don't tick every box.
 Good photo management apps can make sorting and cleaning up your snapshots a simple task, with built-in organization tools, photo editors, social sharing features and cloud storage.
 Check out 14 of our favorite photo management apps for Android and iOS phones.
 (Image Credit: Nito/Shutterstock)

 Google Photos (Android, iOS: Free)

 Google Photos (Android, iOS) is the new stock Android photo manager — and it's available on iOS, too — and it deserves mention for a ton of great features.
 Google Photos boasts unlimited cloud storage space and cross-device syncing for your photos (with minimal compression), as well as the option to store original quality photos in your Drive space.
 The app can be set to automatically back up and sync your photos so that your snaps are always safe, and the app displays it all by date.
 A smart Assistant feature can help you set up albums, collages, grouped photo stories and animated photos.
 There's even a powerful "visual search" feature that works even on untagged, unlabeled photos.
 Google is continually refining the mix with additions like new editing tools and refinements to the Assistant.